EZhex1991/StarCraft-GameStory/01-Terran-Rebel-Yell/09-Chapter08-The-Big-Push.md

-# The Big Push
+# Prologue

 > The Zerg, lured by the Psi Emitter's signal, descended upon the unsuspecting Confederate forces and annihilated them.
 >
 > Once again, the Protoss fleet, under the command of High Templar Tassadar, arrived and incinerated the planet.

+# The Big Push

-Command Ship Hyperion
+> Command Ship Hyperion
-Holding perimeter orbit over Confederate Captiol World Tarsonis
+> Holding perimeter orbit over Confederate Captiol World Tarsonis

 ## Mission Briefing